What is deep packet inspection (DPI) and why do we need it? An in-depth guide.

 Published on: 06.06.2023

 When we started this blog series two years ago, we were so thrilled with the idea of creating our own collection of articles that explored the ever-growing significance of deep packet inspection (DPI) in networking.
 Ever since, we uncovered many exciting use cases for deep packet inspection, ranging from SASE, ZTNA and 6G to cloud-native networks and edge computing.
 In fact, we became so caught up with the fast pace at which DPI was expanding its forte that we forgot (or perhaps took for granted) the fact that we never penned an article exclusively about deep packet inspection.
 It is long overdue, of course, but here it is finally – an article that takes a deep dive into our most favorite technology: DPI.
+We'll explore how deep packet inspection works, its applications in network security, and why DPI is essential for modern networks.

-DPI in the networking context stands for deep packet inspection.
-It is a traffic processing methodology used to examine IP data packets, classify IP traffic and extract metadata.
+Deep packet inspection, in short DPI, in the networking context is a traffic processing methodology used to analyze IP data packets, classify IP traffic and extract metadata.
+Unlike traditional packet filtering, deep packet inspection enables network administrators to inspect the content of data packets, allowing for enhanced network security, bandwidth management, and regulatory compliance.
 DPI logs IP packets as they move through the network using either in-line or out-of-bounds filtering, delivering real-time analysis at the packet, flow and network level.
 DPI is essentially a technology that network administrators can use to observe, route, filter, control, duplicate, quarantine and block packets.
 DPI technology is used widely by networking and cybersecurity solutions, such as SD-WAN and next-gen firewalls, where its real-time inputs are programmed as the basis for various policies and network responses.

 As a leading vendor in the deep packet inspection market, ipoque boasts cutting-edge DPI technology that leverages the latest developments in the IP space.
 Our network traffic classification methodology combines advanced deep packet inspection techniques such as statistical, behavioral and heuristic analysis as well as advanced machine learning (ML) and deep learning (DL) to accurately identify underlying protocols, applications and services. ipoque’s layer 3 to layer 7 network traffic analysis encompasses protocols on layers 3 and 4, such as IPv4/IPv6 and TCP/UDP, and layer 7 protocols, applications and service types, such as HTTPS, WhatsApp and video downloads, respectively.
 Diagram 1 shows real-time classification, delivered by DPI, at each one of these different layers.